-In \cite{yu:15} the authors defined $\mathbf{G}_n$ as the set of maximal outerplanar graphs with $n$ vertices and no inner triangles (which are exactly the 2-path graphs).
-Then they proved that, the fixed order $n$ graphs in $\mathbf{G}_n$ with $q_1(G)$ (largest eigenvalue of the unsigned Laplacian matrix) maximum and minimum are, respectively, $K_1 \vee P_{n - 1}$ and $P_n^2$.
+In \cite{yu:15}, the authors defined $\mathbf{G}_n$ as the set of maximal outerplanar graphs with $n$ vertices and no inner triangles (which are exactly the 2-path graphs).
+Then they proved that, the fixed order $n$ graphs in $\mathbf{G}_n$ with $q_1(G)$ (the index of the signless Laplacian matrix) maximum and minimum are, respectively, $K_1 \vee P_{n-1}$ and $P_n^2$.

-In \cite{Lin:18}, the spectrum of the matrix $A_{\alpha}$ for some classes of graphs is considered, in particular, they determine the spectrum of the complete split graph, denoted $K_s \vee (n-s)K_1$, which is a particular case of $k$-tree.
+In \cite{Lin:18}, the spectrum of the matrix $A_{\alpha}$ for some classes of graphs is considered; in particular, they determine the spectrum of the complete split graph, denoted $K_s \vee (n-s)K_1$, which is a particular case of $k$-tree.

-In \cite{Yu:19} the authors prove that the unique outerplanar graph of order $n$ with a maximum value of $\alpha$-index is $K_2 \vee P_{n-2}$.
+In \cite{Yu:19}, the authors prove that the unique outerplanar graph of order $n$ with a maximum value of $\alpha$-index is $K_1 \vee P_{n-1}$.
 Furthermore, they prove that, if $\alpha \in [0.486, 0.5]$, the unique planar graph of order $n$ with maximum $\alpha$-index is $K_2 \vee P_{n-2}$.

 In \cite{OLIVEIRA:21} the authors analyze the nullity (the multiplicity of zero as an eigenvalue of $A(G)$) of two families of $k$-trees, the $(k+1)$-line graphs of $k$-trees and the free block-connected graphs $K_{1,k+2}$, and the simple clique $k$-trees, which are the $k$-trees whose $(k+1)$-line graphs are trees.
 For each pair of integers $p \geq 2$ and $k \geq 2$, a $k$-tree is presented such that the nullity of its $(k+1)$-row graph is equal to $p$.
 Furthermore, the authors establish an upper bound for the nullity of the $(k+1)-$row graphs of $k$-simple clique trees with $n$ vertices.
 Also, the paper demonstrates the existence of $k$-simple clique trees whose $(k+1)-$row graphs have nullity between 1 and $n-(k+2)-2\lceil\frac{n}{k+1}\rceil$.